Mallorca in April, Es Colomer

 What’s the weather like in Mallorca in April?

-With daily average highs of 20°C and lows of 8°C, the days are starting to feel quite warm and pleasant in April.
-And with the sun setting after 8:30 pm by the end of the month, you can usually enjoy some long and sunny days.
+With daily average highs of 20°C and lows of 8°C, the days are starting to feel quite warm and pleasant.
+And by the end of the month the sun sets after 8:30 pm, giving you long, light-filled evenings perfect for exploring the island on longer day trips.

 Swimming in April at Platja Fomentor